kgen-protocol/platform-protocol-api-docs/docs/Loyalty Protocol V1/Tech integration/redeem-rewards.md

 - `from_wallet`: Sender's masked wallet address.
 - `to_wallet`: Receiver's masked wallet address.
 - `amount`: Amount of the transaction.
+- `description`: An object which contains following feilds:
+  - `platformProtocolsTxnAmount`: Amount of the transaction.
+  - `platformProtocolsTxnDescription`: Description of the transaction.
+  - `platformProtocolsTxnName`: Name of the transaction.
+  - `type`: Type of the transaction.
 - `sync_status`: Status of the transaction synchronization.
 - Additional transaction details (timestamps, gas fees, block number, etc.).